hubswheel/collaboration-guides/readme.md

 Since there is a [direct relationship between how we communicate and how we perform as a team](http://eprints.qut.edu.au/30311/1/Stacey_Hassall_Thesis.pdf), these guidelines aim to make ourselves better as a team, while we build excellent software and products.

+The document is open for discussion and modification.
+Team input is encouraged so we can build and grow together.

 [support]: https://mghlcshub.pagerduty.com/schedules
 [slack-directory]: https://lcshub.slack.com/team
 [lazyweb]: http://lmgtfy.com/?q=lazyweb